Mexico police find 45 bags with human body parts in ravine

 The gruesome discovery was made on Tuesday at the bottom of a 40-meter (120-foot) ravine in the municipality of Zapopan, a suburb of Guadalajara, a large industrial hub.

-The authorities had launched a search for two women and five men, all aged around 30 years, who had been reported missing since May 20.
+The authorities had launched a search for two women and six men, all aged around 30 years, who had been reported missing since around May 20.

-The missing persons reports for each one had been made separately on different days, but investigators found that they all worked at the same call center.
+The missing person reports for each one had been made separately on different days, but investigators found that they all worked at the same call center.

-The call center was in the same area as where the human remains were discovered.
+The call center was in the same area where the human remains were discovered.

-Forensic experts have yet to determine the number of victims and their identities.
+Forensic experts have yet to determine the number of victims or their identities.

 Initial inquiries suggested the call center could have been involved in illegal activities, and local media reported that the authorities had found marijuana, a cloth and a cleaning rag with apparent blood stains as well as documents on possible commercial activities.

-But relatives of the missing accused the authorities of seeking to criminalize the victims.
+But relatives of the missing accused the authorities of seeking to portray the victims as criminals.

-In recent years, in different areas of Jalisco, human remains have been found in bags or in unmarked makeshift graves.
+In recent years, human remains have been found in bags or unmarked graves in different areas of Jalisco.

-In 2021, in the municipality of Tonala, in Jalisco, some 70 bags with the human remains of 11 people were found.
+In 2021, in the municipality of Tonala, in Jalisco, about 70 bags with the remains of 11 people were found.

 And in 2019, the bodies of 29 people were found in 119 bags in an unpopulated area of Zapopan.